common-voice/cv-sentence-extractor/README.md

 *Important note: Please check the section about [creating a rules file](#using-language-rules) and [a blacklist](#create-a-blacklist-based-on-less-common-words) at this point, you might want to consider creating them and that process should happen before step 3.*

 3. Scrap the sentences into a new file from the WikiExtractor output dir (this might take more than 6h to finish)

 ```bash
 cd ../common-voice-wiki-scraper
 cargo run -- extract -l english -d ../wikiextractor/text/ >> wiki.en.txt
 ```

-*Tip: You don't need this last process to finish to start observing the output, wiki.en.txt should get a few hundred and thousands sentences in just a few minutes, and you can use that as a way to estimate the quality of the output early on and stop the process if you are not happy.*
+*Tip: You don't need this last process to finish to start observing the output, wiki.en.txt should get a few thousands sentences in just a few minutes, and you can use that as a way to estimate the quality of the output early on and stop the process if you are not happy.*

 ## Using language rules

-We can only extract at most 3 sentences per article.

 The following rules can be configured per language.
 Add a `<language>.toml` file in the `rules` directory to enable a new locale.